 Rothstein, Jesse.
 “The Great Recession and its Aftermath: What Role for Structural Changes?”
 RSF: The Russell Sage Foundation Journal of the Social Sciences, 3(3):22–49.
 April 2017.

-The last decade has been disastrous for many workers, and particularly so for those with low human capital or other forms of disadvantage.
-Although the Great Recession officially ended in 2009, the labor market was very slow to recover thereafter.
-One explanation attributes the ongoing poor labor market outcomes of young and non-college workers to the combination of deficient aggregate labor demand and greater sensitivity of marginal workers to cyclical conditions.
-A second attributes them to structural changes in the labor market.
-These have importantly different policy implications: Cyclical explanations imply that the main problem in recent years has been a shortage of aggregate labor demand, and that if demand is increased then many of the patterns seen since 2009 will revert to their pre-recession trends.
-Structural explanations, by contrast, suggest the recent experience is the “new normal,” absent policy responses to encourage more (or different) labor supply.
-This paper reviews data since 2007 for evidence on the two explanations.
-I focus on wage trends as an indicator of the relative importance of labor supply and demand.
-I find little evidence of wage pressure in any quantitatively important labor markets before 2015, pointing to demand as the binding constraint.
-The most recent data shows some signs of tightness, but still substantial ongoing slack.
+The years since the 2009 end of the Great Recession have been disastrous for many workers, particularly those with low human capital or other disadvantages.
+One explanation attributes this to deficient aggregate labor demand, to which marginal workers are more sensitive.
+A second attributes it to structural changes.
+Cyclical explanations imply that if aggregate labor demand is increased then many of the post-2009 patterns will revert to their pre-recession trends.
+Structural explanations suggest recent experience is the “new normal.”
+This paper reviews data since 2007 for evidence.
+I examine wage trends to measure the relative importance of supply and demand.
+I find little wage pressure before 2015, pointing to demand as the binding constraint.
+The most recent data show some signs of tightness, but still substantial slack.